iWriteGigs

 B red marrow to yellow marrow.

-C bone marrow to spongy bone.
+C spongy bone to compact bone.

 D yellow marrow to red marrow.